mickmcq/mickmcq.github.io/about.md

 icon: fa-user
 ---

 My name is Mick McQuaid.
-I am a senior lecturer at Rochester Institute of Technology.
-I live in Rochester, NY with my lovely wife and two adorable children.
+I am an associate professor of instruction at the University of Texas at Austin.
+I have a lovely wife and two adorable children.

 This site was made with Jekyll.
 You can find the source code for Jekyll at GitHub: